rabbitmq/rabbitmq-server/deps/rabbitmq_auth_backend_ldap/TESTING.md

 can simply `vagrant up` from the root of the project directory.
 This will start a vagrant box with OpenLDAP running, accessible on local port 3890.
-Alternatively run OpenLDAP locally on port 3890 and use `example/setup.sh` to create the appropriate ldap databases.
+Alternatively run OpenLDAP locally on a local port specified via the `LDAP_PORT` environment variable (3890 by default to avoid conflicts) and use `example/setup.sh` to create the appropriate ldap databases.

 **IMPORTANT**: this will **wipe out your local OpenLDAP installation**!